 Upon completion of the Merger, the Company and Holdings entered into a management agreement with Access, dated as of the Merger Closing Date (the "Management Agreement"), pursuant to which Access will provide the Company and its subsidiaries, with financial, investment banking, management, advisory and other services.
-Pursuant to the Management Agreement, the Company, or one or more of its subsidiaries, will pay Access a specified annual fee equal to approximately \$9 million based on a formula contained in the agreement and reimburse Access for certain expenses incurred performing services under the agreement.
+Pursuant to the Management Agreement, the Company, or one or more of its subsidiaries, will pay Access a specified annual fee equal to a base amount of approximately \$9 million or based on a formula contained in the agreement and reimburse Access for certain expenses incurred performing services under the agreement.
 The annual fee is payable quarterly.
 The Company and Holdings agreed to indemnify Access and certain of its affiliates against all liabilities arising out of performance of the Management Agreement.

-Such costs incurred by the Company were approximately \$9 million for each of the fiscal years ended September 30, 2017, September 30, 2016 and September 30, 2015, which includes the annual fee, but excludes \$2 million of expenses reimbursed related to certain consultants with full time roles at the Company for the fiscal years ended September 30, 2016 and September 30, 2015.
+Such costs incurred by the Company were approximately \$16 million, \$9 million and \$9 million for the fiscal years ended September 30, 2018, September 30, 2017 and September 30, 2016, respectively, which includes the annual fee, but excludes \$2 million of expenses reimbursed related to certain consultants with full time roles at the Company for the fiscal year ended September 30, 2016.
 Such amounts have been included as a component of selling, general and administrative expense in the accompanying statements of operations.